 If the avian vet is familiar with chickens he or she is familiar with birds as well.

-I would advocate you start your inquiries about helping a bird find you.
+I would advocate that you start your inquiries about helping a bird find you.

-Editor’s note: all our birds are rescues and all found us we did not track them downt.
+Editor’s note: all our birds are rescues and all found us we did not track them down.

 We let people (in ur avian circle) we were seeking specific species and because of the network that we maintain the task was not difficult.

-Your vet may know who wants to relinquish birds, who is hoarding birds and may have a relationship with a bird rescuer two.
+Your vet may know who wants to relinquish birds, who are hoarding birds, and may have a relationship with a bird rescuer two.

 Stainless steel bird cages are overrated and overpriced (says the guy who sells bird cages for a living)